xaviermignot/xaviermignot.github.io/_posts/2022-03-28-tls-terraform-azure-lets-encrypt.md

 media_subpath: /assets/img/azure-terraform-certificates
 ---

+> This post has been updated in late December 2024 with the use of the `azuredns` DNS provider instead of the now deprecated `azure` one
+{: .prompt-info }

 Following my [previous post]({% post_url 2022-03-18-tls-terraform-azure-self-signed %}) on generating self-signed certificates with Terraform, this one is the second post of the series.
 This time we are going to use Let's Encrypt as the certificate authority (CA) instead of our own machine.
 As a result we will get trusted certificates that can be used in production, for free.